OneDirection9/foundation/CONTRIBUTING.md

 After this on every commit check code linters and formatter will be enforced.

->Before you create a PR, make sure that your code lints and is formatted by yapf.
+>Before you create a PR, make sure that your code lints and is formatted by black.

 ### C++ and CUDA